 Spend the day by the sapphire-hued pool or learn how to surf on the pristine beach.
 At SpaHalekulani, you can indulge in a range of traditional Hawaiian and Polynesian treatments.
 A choice of several gourmet restaurants include La Mer, a celebrated spot for southern French cuisine prepared with fine Hawaiian ingredients.
 In the evening, Lewers Lounge serves classic cocktails to the accompaniment of live jazz.

-Best Hotel for Nightlife: The Modern Honolulu
+Best Nightlife: The Modern Honolulu

 Quirky art installations and a fresh, contemporary style make The Modern one of Honolulu’s top choices for trendy young adults.
 There are two swimming pools, one of which is exclusively for adults.
 At night, glowing lanterns and a buzzing poolside bar turn this into one of the city’ best al fresco nightlife spots.
 Seductive bar, The Study, offers a nightly happy hour and live music, while Addiction nightclub keeps the festivities going with top DJs and celebrity clientele.
 In between parties, refuel at one of two gourmet restaurants, regain equilibrium with a poolside yoga class or detox at the fitness center.
 There’s a spa on-site, while guestrooms feature cable TV, complimentary Wi-Fi and a Keurig® coffee maker as standard.